 Use the stuff you learned in CPA firms

-.
+Checks and balances.
 No one person should be taking any task all the way through.
 For instance, someone else should always be reviewing the work.
 The person making deposits and paying the bills should not also be reconciling the bank accounts.

 When it comes to tax returns, the firm’s owner should take one last look before the tax return is filed.
 After all, his firm’s name is on that tax return.